portworx/lcfs/lcfs/README.md

 At this point, LCFS is available for use by the LCFS graph driver plugin.
 You can return to the [plugin install instructions](https://github.com/portworx/lcfs/blob/master/INSTALL.md#step-1---install-lcfs), or test LCFS locally on your system by following the instructions below.

 ### Test lcfs (Optional)
-LCFS stores it's data on a phsyical device, for example `/dev/sdb`.
+LCFS stores its data on a phsyical device, for example `/dev/sdb`.
 It then deploys two mount points to the host.
 The first mount point is used for `/var/lib/docker` and the second mount point is used for storing the layers of a container.
 Therefore, when starting LCFS directly, you provide 3 parameters:

 1. A device to use
 2. The first mountpoint (which is used for `/var/lib/docker`.